-Our Season in Harvard Square has finished with a nice light snowy day Dec.
+Our 2010 Season in Harvard Square has finished with a nice light snowy day on Dec.
 20th.
 Thanks to all the visitors that stopped by for pictures and contributed to our partner non-profits and charities.
 Thanks to all the Harvard student groups that sang at the Big Skinny Crimson Wallet.
 Read below to learn about these great organizations who braved winter weather this year to increase awareness of their work and raise money.

-The makers of the World’s Thinnest, Smallest and Lightest Wallets have created the World’s Largest Wallet!
+The designers of the World’s Thinnest, Smallest and Lightest Wallets have now created the World’s Largest Wallet!
 We took our internationally best-selling "world wallet" model and blew it up to Big Skinny proportions: 10 feet tall and 21 feet long when open, 10 1/2 feet wide when closed -- which sets a new Guinness World Record!
 And since we know how hard it is for non-profits and charities to raise money and awareness for their organizations, we wanted this large wallet to help – just in time for the busiest giving – and buying – season.
 The World’s Largest Wallet in crimson was on display in Harvard Square, Cambridge, MA. from November 29th to December 20th almost every day from approximately 11am to 7pm.
 Each non-profit listed below had representatives that stood by the big crimson wallet answering questions about their group as well as accepting donations.
 There were also donation pockets with pamphlets for all other participating non-profits at the wallet so there were many giving choices.
 100% of proceeds go directly to the non-profits.
 Will you open your wallet and give back to those in need?
 There was large crimson wallet in Harvard Square making it easy and now you can do it also online.